fpsvogel/reading/README.md

 items = Reading.parse(stream: string)
 ```

-### Custom config
+### Parse with custom config

-To use custom configuration, pass a config hash when initializing.
+To use custom configuration, pass a config Hash when initializing.

 Here's an example.
-If you don't want to use all the columns (as in [the minimal example in the CSV format guide](https://github.com/fpsvogel/reading/blob/main/doc/csv-format.md#a-minimal-reading-log)), you'll need to initialize a `Reading::CSV` with a config including only the desired columns, like this:
+If you don't want to use all the columns (as in [the minimal example in the CSV format guide](https://github.com/fpsvogel/reading/blob/main/doc/csv-format.md#a-minimal-reading-log)), you'll need to pass in a config including only the desired columns, like this:

 ```ruby
 require "reading"